delftwaves/swash-docs/docs/getting_started/gnu_fortran/windows.rst

 .. important::

    - The version number of ``CMake`` must be at least 3.20 or newer.
+   - The ``ninja`` version should be at least 1.10.
    - The ``perl`` version is 5 or higher.

+In addition to these packages, Git must also be installed.
+For the installation of **Git for Windows**, please refer to the official `Git page <https://git-scm.com/install/windows>`_.

 installation SWASH
 ------------------